knz13/pytifications/README.md

     #use your credentials created at the bot
     Pytifications.login("myUsername","myPassword")

-    #and send!
+    #and send any message you wish!
     Pytifications.send_message("hello from python!")

+# Core features

-## Extra features
+## Options

-* Sending images
+there are a few options that can be set inside the code (preferably before the login method in order to setup everything) which you can call like this
 ```
-from pytifications import Pytifications
-from PIL import Image

-#login and etc...

-Pytifications.send_message("hi! i have a photo with me :D",photo=Image.open("image_location.png"))
+Pytifications.set_options(PytificationsOptions(
+    send_app_run_time_on_message=True,
+    send_current_time_on_message=True,
+    script_alias="my_script"
+))
 ```

+the script alias will be used many times so choose the alias wisely :D

-* Callbacks
+## Callbacks

+every message can be sent with buttons attached so you can be responsive with your messages
 ```
-#every message can be sent with buttons attached so you can be responsive with your messages

 from pytifications import Pytifications,PytificationButton

 #login and etc...